How to Publish a Stellar Ebook [9-Step Method]

-In January of 2020 alone, US readers spent a collective $75 million on ebooks, and that was for traditionally published titles alone — add in indie ebooks, and you're likely to see that figure double.
+In January of 2020 alone, US readers spent a collective $75 million on ebooks.
+And that was for traditionally published titles alone: add in indie ebooks, and you're likely to see that figure double.
 Then, throw in social distancing to rocket up demand even further.
 In short, ebook publishing shows no signs of slowing down.
 Want to take advantage of the boom?
-This post will walk you through how to publish an ebook in 9 simple steps.

 Hold up!
 Not actually finished the writing yet?
 Check out our guide on how to write an ebook first.